RasaHQ/starter-pack-intentless-policy/README.md

 ```

 **Please ensure all your test stories have unique names!**
-You can run the tests with `rasa test e2e`.
+You can run the tests with `rasa test e2e -f tests/e2e_test_stories.yml`.

-## Evaluating And Tuning the Intentless Policy
+### Generating End-to-End stories from existing training data

+In this starter pack we provide a script that combines existing NLU data and stories
+to create end-to-end stories.
+You can use this script to compare different
+configurations and combinations of policies.
+For example, you can split your
-You can compare the performance of your bot with and without the intentless policy
+existing data, create more test cases and compare the performance with and without the
-by creating some end-to-end test cases.
+intentless policy:

 First, split your NLU data into train and test sets: